sfu-bigdata/range-driver-tutorials/README.md

 Etablish folder and file structure for detection and environmental data sources

 ### <a name="field-names"></a>Field names used in the analysis

+The main tables used in the analysis are:
+* detection events,
+* meta data, and
+* environmental data.

+To work with these tables, information has to be provided under specific column names and formats.

 Field names (e.g. lat lon), configurability, and documentation